 PERSONAL ITEMS AT SCHOOL

-Students are not allowed to bring toys, virtual pets, cell phones, hand held video games, or other personal items to school that would distract them or others from the learning process.
+Students are not allowed to bring toys, virtual pets, cell phones, smart watches, hand held video games, or other personal items to school that would distract them or others from the learning process.
 E-Readers are allowed.
 Please see “Using An E-Reader at School” guidelines.
 This especially includes weapons or toy weapons that might be used to threaten, scare, or injure other students.
 Personal items that are confiscated at school may be retrieved from school by the parent.

 REPORT CARDS and PROGRESS REPORTS